How to get the best from our stress busters

 Listen to some calming music

-This can help relax you which can lead to a clearer mindset.
+Finally, this can help relax you which can lead to a clearer mindset.
 Imagine a huge fog cloud around all your thoughts and the music is a fan blowing that cloud away to allow the problems to settle in organised piles.

 Try to concentrate on the things you can control and pay attention to the present moment.
 Especially what you can change.